Codeup-Board-Advisory/board-slide-research/README.md

       1. Add column `['days_after_grad']`for days after cohort graduation of access.
       2. Add column `['program']` with the program name (php, java, data science, front end).
       3. Add column `['Number of Programs']` listing how many unique cohorts were associated with the `user_id`
+   4. *Clustering*
+      1. Need to find meaningful way to group the assorted endpoints into a managable number of related clusters.
+      2. Think of other potentially useful clustering criteria.
+      3. Adjust hyperparameters to generate reasonable number of clusters.
+      4. Examine outliers..
 3. **Project Planning***
    1. Find our what subset of questions each team member is most interested in exploring.
    2. Prioritize questions by importance.